Was your online experience interrupted by an annoying 403 error?

 - Forbidden: You don’t have permission to access [directory] on this server

-- 403 forbidden error was encountered while trying to use an ErrorDocument to handle the request.
+- A 403 forbidden error occurred while using an ErrorDocument to handle the request.

 - Error 403

-How to Fix the 403 Forbidden WordPress Error (Easy Fixes)
+How to Fix 403 Forbidden Error (9 Easy Fixes)

 Note: Before trying any troubleshooting method, it is highly recommended to back up your entire website.
 Because if something goes wrong while troubleshooting, it will help you recover your website without any hassle.